Ron Paul: 2012 Republican primary campaign

 Paul won several early straw polls for the 2012 Republican presidential nomination and formed an official exploratory committee in late April 2011.
 He participated in the first Republican presidential debate on May 5, 2011 and on May 13, 2011, formally announced his candidacy in an interview on ABC's Good Morning America.
 He placed second in the 2011 Ames Straw Poll, missing first by 0.9%.
 Paul indicated in a June 2011 interview that if nominated, he would consider former New Jersey Superior Court judge Andrew Napolitano as his running mate.

 In December 2011, with Paul's increased support, the controversy over racist and homophobic statements in several Ron Paul newsletters in the 1980s and early 1990s once again gained media attention.
-During this time Paul supporters asserted that he was continually ignored by the media despite his significant support, citing examples of where television news shows would fail to mention Paul in discussions of the Republican presidential hopefuls even when he was polling second.
+During this time Paul supporters asserted that he was continually ignored by the media despite his significant support, citing examples where television news shows failed to mention Paul in discussions of the Republican presidential hopefuls even when he was polling second.